 Paper screening logs will be kept that include where possible, reason for non-participation.
 The details of the screening will be added to the database by site staff.
 This will ensure that participants are not approached more than once and will highlight participants that are willing to be contacted in future (e.g. due to an acute intercurrent illness at that time).

-Willing and potentially eligible participants will be invited for a screening/baseline visit at their local site.
+Willing and potentially eligible participants will receive a screening phone call with or where appropriate a screening/baseline visit at their local site.
 Formal eligibility screening will be conducted by the local research team, this will be documented in the participant CRF.
 Eligibility of participants will be confirmed by a medically qualified doctor.
+As a clinical safety precaution, pulse rate and ECG assessment may be undertaken prior to enrolment.
+Consent to undertake an ECG will be sought from the participant separate to the consent to take part in the trial.
+The ECG may be provided at home using mobile ECG technology such as the KardiaMobile (AliveCor, US) or other App-based technologies, or it may provided in the regular care setting such as a GP office, clinic or similar.
+The PI may on balance decide whether to enrol the participant for the trial based on their clinical judgement of the safety and ability of patient to comply with the treatment.

 Consent will be sought by the local research team by someone with the appropriate training and experience.
 A copy of the consent will be filed in the participant's hospital notes with a record of the discussion and copy of the PIB.
 A copy of the consent form will be sent to the central research team.

-Participants will be reimbursed for travel and parking related expenses.
+Consent may be sought via telephone or video call.
+Where consent is sought via telephone or video call, the consent form will be sent to the participant and reviewed with a member of the local research team.
+The participant will always be given the chance to ask questions during the consent process.
+The signed consent form may be posted to the central team in a pre-paid envelope.
+A certified electronic copy will be provided to the relevant site.
+Where applicable, participants will be reimbursed for travel and parking related expenses.
 There will be no other financial incentive to participate.